jameyquinn/jameyquinn.github.io/README.md

 ## My Management Style

-Current and former colleagues have described style as either "transformational" or "visionary" depending on the context.
+A former colleague described my management style as "transformational" [].
+A current colleague used "visionary" [his description of this: "innovative and inspiring"]to describe my approach - .
+There are subtle distinctions between these, but I think context of leadership can drive the style more than innate preference.
 I don't disagree with these, but I don't particularly like the labels because of the judgment they imply.
 "Transformational" does not capture that I challenge a lot of things in people - sometimes their patience even.
 I do challenge assumptions, and intent, and process because I am more confident in the people around me when I see that they too have thought about the context we operate in.

 Bullet points are admittedly trite, so here are some quick phrases that I repeat to myself: